PiotrFLEURY/kafka_cheat_sheet/README.md

 ## AVRO / AVSC

 AVRO is a data serialization system that provides rich data structures and a compact, fast, binary data format.
 AVSC is the schema definition language for AVRO.

+## Acknowledgment acks

+Acknowledgment is a feature in Kafka that allows the producer to know if the message was successfully delivered to the broker.
+There are three types of acknowledgment:

+- acks=0: The producer does not wait for acknowledgment from the broker.

+- acks=1: The producer waits for acknowledgment from the leader broker.

+- acks=all: The producer waits for acknowledgment from all in-sync replicas.